14corman/mic-pred-feat-select/README.md

-# MPGA
+# MIC prediction and feature selection
-Mic Prediction using Gene Annotation
+MIC Prediction and FeatureSelection using XGBoost for Neural Networks

 ## Data
 contig fasta files were collected from Klebsila Pneumoniae (KPN).